Ultimate Guide on How To Find a Literary Agent

 What is a Literary Agent?

-They have immense knowledge of the business side of publishing, plus a creative streak to help improve your manuscript.
 This makes them the perfect intermediaries because they understand what publishers and authors want.

 What Does a Literary Agent Do?